nextcloud/desktop/doc/visualtour.rst

 by an asterisk (``*``) or a single character, designated by a question mark (``?``).

-Global defaults cannot be directlly modified within the editor.
+Global defaults cannot be directly modified within the editor.
 Hovering with the mouse will reveal the location of the global exclude definition file.

+In addition to this list, ownCloud Client always excludes files with characters that cannot be synched down to other file systems, see :ref:`ignored-files-label`.

 .. note:: Modifying the global exclude definition file might render the client unusable or cause undesired behavior.